 When contacted by an individual in need, the staff of the United Way of Logan County is able to provide case management as well as potential financial assistance.
 If the person is available to meet, UW staff will set up an appointment.
 If not, the information can be gathered and sent via phone and/or email.
 The United Way staff member will have the individual fill out the intake form and waiver, and discuss the needs of the person/household.
 The United Way staff member and the individual will work together to create a case plan for the person, including things such as agency contact information, program information, and budgeting and/or financial tips.
 The individual will be encouraged to make contact with the agency while with the United Way staff, so that questions and clarifications can be discussed immediately.
 The United Way of Logan County Stability Fund should be used as resource of last resort; the individual will need to utilize all other agency/program assistance before United Way dollars will be used.

 United Way will help any individual in need with case management services.
-If the individual/household exhausts all other avenues discussed in the case planning process, the UWLC staff will assess the need for rental assistance, or assistance with basic utilities.
-These utilities are as follows: electricity, water, gas, and propane.
+If the individual/household exhausts all other avenues discussed in the case planning process, the UWLC staff will assess the need for rental assistance, or assistance with basic utilities, including: rent, deposit, electricity, water, gas, and propane.
 UWLC will be the agency of last resort, and will direct individuals to other social service agencies and programs first.
 Once outside options have been exhausted, financial assistance may be offered through United Way.
-This financial assistance will typically happen only once in a 12-month period.
-If utilized twice in a 12-month period, the applicant will also need to agree to attend at least 3 financial coaching sessions.
-If the applicant does not follow through with the coaching sessions, they will be barred from receiving assistance from the UWLCSF in the future.
+This financial assistance will typically happen only once in a 12-month period and will not exceed $1,000.
+If desired or recommended, United Way has a Certified Financial Coach on staff who can help with coaching sessions.
 There are no income limits to receive case management or financial assistance from the United Way of Logan County.

 REQUIREMENTS FOR FINANCIAL ASSISTANCE